gurkirt/2D-kinectics/README.md

 ```
 -Note
   * By default it will compute frame-level scores and store them
-  as well as compute frame-level `top1 & top3` accuracies 500K iteration.
+  as well as compute frame-level `top1 & top3` accuracies using model from 500K-th iteration.
   * There is a log file file created for frame-level evaluation.

 ##### Video-level evaluation